GlassTomeGames/GlassTomeGames.github.io/_drafts/the-long-road-minijam.md

 By now, James had convinced his wife, Emily, to help work on the writing and she had produced several fun interactive events to be placed in the game.
 With most of the tile event system in place, it was easy to plug in the interactive events.
 Hooking up the UI elements for this was also fairly painless and didn't take too long.

 The last few touches were focused on improving the visuals and tweaking the RNG to be a bit more balanced.
-Unfortunately, we didn't have enough time to do this well and the version we submitted is still a little punishing.
+Unfortunately, we didn't have enough time to do this well and the version we submitted is still quite punishing.

 # Debrief

 We're happy with how much we achieved in this short amount of time.
-The most prominent feedback we've received is that the RNG elements needs to be rebalanced.
+The most prominent feedback we've received is that the RNG elements need to be rebalanced.
 We wholeheartedly agree with that, and expect that this would be an ongoing challenge in development.
-Nonetheless, the game is a lot of fun to play and [you can play it for free](https://necrosaint.itch.io/the-long-road)!
+Nonetheless, the game is a lot of fun to play.
+But don't take our word for it, [you can play it for free](https://necrosaint.itch.io/the-long-road)!

 <div class="centered">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/W9NBeaDsniY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>